CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection

 In the experiments, anomalies were injected into the training data on a per-window basis.
 For each window in the multivariate time series, a random number of dimensions was selected, ranging from 1 to $\lceil Dim/10 \rceil $ of the total dimensions.
 These selected dimensions were injected with anomalies, starting from the same point across all the chosen dimensions.
 The injected anomaly portion for each dimension varied from 1 data point to 90\% of the window length.
 This approach ensured a diverse and controlled injection of anomalies within the training data (For more detail, see Algorithm \ref{algo:carlainject})

 Eliminating trend anomalies has a significant negative impact on CARLA's precision.
 However, the recall remains relatively high, indicating that trend anomalies are important for maintaining a higher precision level.
 Similar to the previous case, removing contextual anomalies leads to a slight decrease in precision but an improvement in recall.
 The exclusion of shapelet anomalies leads to a moderate decrease in precision, while the recall remains relatively high.
 This suggests that shapelet anomalies contribute to the model's precision but are not as crucial for capturing anomalies in general.
 By removing global anomalies, CARLA's precision slightly decreases, indicating that it becomes less accurate in identifying true anomalies.
 However, the recall improves, suggesting that the model becomes more sensitive in detecting anomalies overall.
-Removing seasonal anomalies has a noticeable effect on the model's precision, which drops significantly.
-The consistently high recall suggests the model effectively captures many anomalies without relying on seasonal patterns.
+Removing seasonal anomalies significantly drops precision, though the high recall indicates effective anomaly detection without relying on seasonal patterns.
 Overall, the analysis of the results suggests that global and seasonal anomalies play a relatively more significant role in the CARLA model's performance, while contextual, shapelet, and trend anomalies have varying degrees of impact.
 These findings provide insights into the model's sensitivity to different types of anomalies and can guide further improvements in anomaly injection strategies within CARLA's framework.